• Skip to primary navigation

 Is baked or stovetop mac and cheese better?

 Stovetop mac and cheese is much faster than baked mac and cheese.
-Also, the mac and cheese sauce takes about the same time as cooking the macaroni, so the cheese sauce is perfectly warm when everything is mixed together.
+Also, the mac and cheese sauce takes about the same time as cooking the macaroni, so the cheese sauce is perfectly warm when everything is mixed.

 Join The Tribe